-Fit2Lead Fellowship Program: \$1,985,000 (1,100 participants)
+Fit2Lead Fellowship Program - Summer 2021: \$1,094,626 (up to 350 participants)

 The Miami-Dade County Parks, Recreation and Open Spaces FIT2Lead, is an evidence-based program that will focus on the highest risk population - youth already involved in the system and/or those who may have identified disabilities or are neurodivergent.
 The Fellowship program will provide paid internships/jobs for youth to acquire and practice skills through recreation activities and workshops that promote social, emotional, and mental health, and foster long-term academic and behavior improvement.
 The job placements will be primarily in government, hospitality, and construction.
-We can quickly expand this program to serve 1,100 additional youth this summer to have immediate impact in high-risk neighborhoods.
+We can quickly expand this program to serve up to 350 additional youth in summer 2021 to have immediate impact in high-risk neighborhoods.